flame-engine/flame/doc/examples/isometric/README.md

 # isometric

-A FLame game showcasing how to use the Isometric Tile Map component.
+A Flame game showcasing how to use the Isometric Tile Map component.